Algebraic approach to a two-qubit quantum thermal machine: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work we use an algebraic approach to solve the quantum evolution of the working substance in a two-qubit Otto cycle.
 We investigate the thermodynamic properties of an engine formed by the two qubits coupled to each other through an isotropic Heisenberg Hamiltonian and with an external magnetic field.
 Thermal interaction occurs with two heat baths at different temperatures, while work is delivered by the external time-dependent magnetic field that varies both in amplitude and direction.
 Different settings of the reservoir temperatures, coupling strength and magnetic field amplitude are considered, giving rise to different operation regimes.
 Our approach allows for the investigation of the corresponding operating regions of the engine and its efficiency under different protocols determined by the time variation of the external magnetic field.
 We show how the coupling and the nonadiabatic driving of the working substance can affect the efficiency, the output work and the operation modes of the machine.
-Depending on the cycle parameters, the machine can operate as an engine, accelerator, heater or refrigerator.
-We have verified that for a low temperature, the machine approaches the Carnot efficiency for high values of the coupling parameter.
-In general, the coupling creates an anomalous heat flux, that goes directly from the cold reservoir to the hot one, enhancing the overall efficiency.
+Depending on the cycle parameters, the machine can operate as an engine, accelerator, heater, or refrigerator.
+We have shown how the machine can operate quite differently if the coupling is weak or strong in comparison with the energy associated with the intensity of the driving field, and we have also shown how the machine can operate with reduced friction for high values of the coupling parameter.

 In the remainder of this section, we mention other possible analyses that could benefit from the algebraic methods used here.